June 5-9, 2017

 This course will be applicable to all students, as well as clinical and industry practitioners and regulators interested in the field of regenerative medicine, whether their interests and career goals are in basic sciences, clinical epidemiology, bioethics, or other areas.
 Throughout the course, participants are encouraged to ask questions and discuss examples relevant to their own work and interests.

-Registration fees for the 2015 Regenerative Medicine Essentials Course are as follows:
+Registration fees for the 2017 Regenerative Medicine Essentials Course are as follows:

 - $50 Discount for TERMIS Members

-Note: If you register early (by May 15, 2015) you will receive a $50 discount.
+Note: If you registered early (by April 3, 2017) you received a $50 discount.

 Regenerative Medicine Essentials is endorsed by:

-Pre- and Post- Course Registration
+Into the Lab Pre- and Post- Course Workshops

 Optional Textbook: Principles of Regenerative Medicine, 2nd Edition

 Edited by: Anthony Atala, Robert Lanza, James A. Thomson and Robert M. Nerem

 Virtually any disease that results from malfunctioning, damaged, or failing tissues may be potentially cured through regenerative medicine therapies, by either regenerating the damaged tissues in vivo, or by growing the tissues and organs in vitro and implanting them into the patient.
 Principles of Regenerative Medicine discusses the latest advances in technology and medicine for replacing tissues and organs damaged by disease and of developing therapies for previously untreatable conditions, such as diabetes, heart disease, liver disease, and renal failure.
 Download select chapters for free or purchase entire pdf at Science Direct.